hjiangcsu/miRTMC/Windows/Readme.txt

 Step 2.
 Run program miRTMC_linux
 (1) Open a terminal;
-(2) Change the directory to the fold that including miRTMC_linux and dataset files.
+(2) Change the directory to the fold that including miRTMC_linux, para.txt and dataset files.
 (3) Enter command: ./miRTMC

 After running miRTMC_linux,the result file Result_MTmatrix.txt is generated.
 This result file is the completed miRNA-gene interaction matrix file containing predicted scores for unknown miRNA-gene interactions.